 When you’re leading a busy lifestyle, there are bound to be times when you feel tired out.
-It can seem like a simple solution to reach for a strong coffee, energy drink or sugary snack.
-But these quick fixes will only create a spike and crash effect, often leaving you feeling more tired than before.
+Your first reaction might be to reach for a strong coffee, energy drink or sugary snack – but these quick fixes will only create a spike and crash effect, often leaving you feeling more tired than before.

 So what are the best natural energy boosters?
 Here are our favourites: